Skip to main content

 --threshold uint32 required number of control key signatures to make subnet changes

-The subnet describe command prints the details of a Subnet configuration to the console.
+The blockchain describe command prints the details of an Avalanche L1 configuration to the console.
 By default, the command prints a summary of the configuration.
 By providing the --genesis flag, the command instead prints out the raw genesis file.

 Usage: